internetimagery/internetimagery.github.io/reel/cv/index.md

                 <img src="/reel/cv/thumbs/freelance.png"><br/>Freelance Animation School
             </td>
             <td class="centered">
-                Study.
-A three year Diploma on 3D character animation, which involves not only animation but other skills relevant to the industry.
-Design, Colour grading, Life Drawing and 2D hand drawn animation all get covered.
-I recieved the Diploma and also the top prize at the end of year prize giving (won a digital camera from that!).
+                A three year Diploma in 3D character animation.
+Turns out it included more of a generalist approach.
+Learning Modeling, Rigging, and Lighting above and beyond Animation.
+Also included a first year of 2D Animaition, and conitinued to provide Life Drawing throughout.
+I recieved the Diploma and the top overall prize for the graduating year at the ceremony.
             </td>
             <td class="centered">
                 December 2005<br/>